 Here we touch the optimality, which can be summarized as:

-\begin{itemize} \item [(OP1)] Note that $ \mathcal{R} $ in Theorem \ref{higherregu} (higher regularity than $ C^1 $) is strongly related to the integrability condition \eqref{jifenyouxian}, and we derive more accurate estimates than the known optimal regularity results (at least for constant type, i.e., $ 1 $-type irrationality), see Corollary \ref{CORO11} and Remark \ref{rema418}.
+\begin{itemize} \item [(OP1)] Note that $ \mathcal{R} $ in Theorem \ref{higherregu} (regularity higher than $ C^1 $) is strongly related to the integrability condition \eqref{jifenyouxian}, and we derive more accurate estimates than the known optimal regularity results (at least for the constant type, i.e., the $ 1 $-type irrationality), see Corollary \ref{CORO11} and Remark \ref{rema418}.
 This shows that our integrability condition has certain optimality in the sense of obtaining higher regularity of $ C^1 $ conjugacy.